-If a person who smokes is unwilling or unable to stop immediately, there are various ways to help protect the health of the people with whom they live.
+If you smoke but you are unwilling or unable to stop immediately, there are various ways to help protect the health of the people you live with.
 Suggestions include:

 - Make your home smoke-free.
 Limiting your smoking to one or two rooms is not an effective measure – tobacco smoke can easily drift through the rest of the house.

 - Make sure that visitors to your house smoke their cigarettes outdoors.